If you are one of the millions of Americans struggling to pay your debts and make ends meat, you are not alone.

 Debt relief programs can be a viable option to help you get back in control of your finances.
 These programs are not a quick-fix, one-size-fits-all option.
 Instead, they are long-term solutions that require dedication but can help you get out of high-interest debt over a few years.

-The right program can help you make your payments manageable.
-Thus it is important to have a detailed understanding of what these programs are, how they work and if they will be the right option for you.
+Debt relief can help you make your payments manageable.
+In this guide, we provide you with a detailed understanding of what these programs are, how they work, and if they will be the right option for you.

-These programs are offered by nonprofit and for-profit institutions and are aimed at helping you become debt free by eliminating, managing or consolidating your debt.
+These programs are offered by nonprofit and for-profit institutions and are aimed at helping you get out of debt by eliminating, managing, or consolidating your debt.

 While debt relief services can help you avoid bankruptcy, it is important to understand that there are certain qualification and program completion requirements involved.